Anarchy, State, and Utopia: Animal rights and utilitarianism

 Nozick discusses in chapter 3 whether animals have rights too or whether they can be used, and if the species of the animal says anything about the extent to which this can be done.
 He also analyzes the proposal "utilitarianism for animals, Kantianism for people," ultimately rejecting it, saying: "Even for animals, utilitarianism won't do as the whole story, but the thicket of questions daunts us."
 Here Nozick also espouses ethical vegetarianism, saying: "Though I should say in my view the extra benefits Americans today can gain from eating animals do not justify doing it.
 So we shouldn't."
 Philosopher Josh Milburn has argued that Nozick's contributions have been overlooked in the literature on both animal ethics and libertarianism.

 Reception

 Anarchy, State, and Utopia came out of a semester-long course that Nozick taught with Michael Walzer at Harvard in 1971, called Capitalism and Socialism.
 The course was a debate between the two; Nozick's side is in Anarchy, State, and Utopia, and Walzer's side is in his Spheres of Justice (1983), in which he argues for "complex equality".

+In 1991, Jonathan Wolff published Robert Nozick: Property, Justice and the Minimal State, a general overviews of the debate around Nozick's political philosophy.

+Will Kymlicka, in Chapter 4 of Contemporary Political Philosophy: An Introduction, presents a variety of critical perspectives on Nozick's political philosophy.

+G. A. Cohen criticized Nozick's libertarian-style concept of property rights and the proprietary freedom view.

 Murray Rothbard, an anarcho-capitalist, criticizes Anarchy, State, and Utopia in his essay "Robert Nozick and the Immaculate Conception of the State" on the basis that: